 2021 is a milestone year for Star Wars: The Old Republic.
-Likely because of the lack of big budget western MMORPG’s to have been released over the last decade, SWTOR still feels like one of the newer games in the genre.
+Likely because of the lack of big-budget western MMORPGs to have been released over the last decade, SWTOR still feels like one of the newer games in the genre.
 In my mind I place it alongside Guild Wars 2, Final Fantasy XIV and The Elder Scrolls Online – four games which, for a while, all bore that most prestigious of titles “WoW Killer”.
 SWTOR was the first to be released, and this year it reaches its tenth birthday (GW2, FFXIV and ESO will celebrate theirs in 2022, 2023 and 2024 respectively).

-Of course, an expansion is the likeliest candidate – the last expansion, Onslaught, arrived in late-2019, so a two year gap would be the usual timing we have come to expect from MMO expansions.
+Of course, an expansion is the likeliest candidate.
+The last expansion, Onslaught, arrived in late 2019, so a two-year gap would be the usual timing we have come to expect between MMO expansions.
 If that were the case however I feel as though by the end of 2020 the developers would have been more forthright in saying “yeah, an expansion is coming next year”.
-A simple acknowledgment that an expansion is on the way isn’t that big of a deal that it needs to be shrouded in secrecy, and it has the added effect of reassuring people that the game is still chugging along quite nicely into the foreseeable future.
+A simple acknowledgement that an expansion is on the way isn’t that big of a deal that it needs to be shrouded in secrecy, and it has the added effect of reassuring people that the game is still going to be chugging along quite nicely into the foreseeable future.

-One reason why an expansion may not happen in 2021 is because Bioware seems to have its hands full at the moment.
-New Mass Effect and Dragon Age games are in the works and there’s also the ongoing operation to salvage Anthem – a project which we know has swallowed up many devs from the SWTOR team over the years.
-Things have been silent on that front for so freaking long now, and frankly with the studio departure of Casey Hudson and Mark Darrah at the end of 2020 I feel that Bioware have either already thrown in the towel with their megabudget failure to build a new live service game, or are at least on the precipice of doing such.
+One reason why an expansion may not happen in 2021 is that Bioware seems to have its hands full at the moment.
+New Mass Effect and Dragon Age games are in the works and there’s also the ongoing operation to salvage Anthem – a project which we know has swallowed up many devs from the SWTOR team over the past few years.
+Things have been silent on that front for a ridiculously long time now, and frankly, with the studio departure of Casey Hudson and Mark Darrah at the end of 2020, I feel that Bioware has either already thrown in the towel with their mega-budget failure to build a new live service game, or are at least on the precipice of doing such.
 This could be good news for SWTOR.

 While content patches may have been relatively slim for SWTOR in 2020, the playerbase grew enormously last year when the game finally hit Steam in the summer.
-Even though the game has received more than its fair share of bad press and forum bashing over the years, its popularity on Steam proves that people are interested in trying the game out – if you give them the right platform to do it from!
-When Daybreak was sold to EG7 at the end of last year we learned in precise figures just how important a wide-distribution model for MMORPG’s is.
+Even though the game has received more than its fair share of bad press and forum bashing over the years, its popularity on Steam proves that people are interested in trying the game out – if you give them the right platform to do it from.
+When Daybreak was sold to EG7 at the end of last year we learned in precise figures just how important a wide-distribution model for MMORPGs is.
 Nobody could have guessed before then that DC Universe Online of all games was wracking up close to half a million monthly players.
 Only a small percentage of these were subscribers, but that still equated to over $26M of revenue.
-Bioware needs some of that money right now, so why would they not make it a priority to get the game ported into the console marketspace?
+Bioware needs some of that money right now, so why would they not make it a priority to get the game ported into the console market space?

-Outside of the profit motive there are other reasons why now is a good time for SWTOR to make its way over to consoles.
-With the game’s 6.2 patch Echoes of Vengeance, the main overarching storyline has finally been wrapped up, and numerous loose threads involving warring Mandalorian clans and wounded Sith Lords make this a narratively exciting time to be a SWTOR player.
+Outside of the profit motive, there are other reasons why now is a good time for SWTOR to make its way over to consoles.
+With the game’s 6.2 patch, Echoes of Vengeance, the main overarching storyline has finally been wrapped up, and numerous loose threads involving warring Mandalorian clans and wounded Sith Lords make this a narratively exciting time to be a SWTOR player.
 A decade is a long time to be dealing with one main threat, and although the conclusion was satisfying the prospect of something new feels way overdue.
-The fact that players can now play the complete “Emperor Arc” is a pretty good selling point in terms of the sheer amount of content on offer there, and the prospect of a new story arc beginning offers a great jumping in point as well.
+The fact that players can now play the complete “Emperor Arc” is a pretty good selling point in terms of the sheer amount of content on offer there, and the prospect of a new story arc beginning offers a great jumping-in point as well.

-Of course, as I mention at the start of this article, all of this is purely conjectural and I could be way off the mark.
+Of course, as I mentioned at the start of this article, all of this is purely conjectural and I could be way off the mark.
 The opportunities present in bringing the game to consoles are obvious, but perhaps it simply isn’t possible at all.
-The Hero Engine which SWTOR was built on has been a notorious pain to develop on over the years and there’s no other games built on the engine which prove that it’s portable to consoles.
-I’m no expert in such matters, but even if a little bit (or a lot) of additional money had to be spent on making this possible though, the aforementioned reasons prove that it would be more than worthwhile to do so.
+HeroEngine, the game engine on which SWTOR was built, has proven to be a notorious roadblock in the game’s development over the years and there are no other games built on the engine which prove that it’s portable to consoles (The Elder Scrolls Online was reportedly set to use HeroEngine before development switched to an inhouse engine).
+I’m no expert in such matters, but even if a little bit (or a lot) of additional money had to be spent on making this possible though, the aforementioned reasons prove that it could be more than worthwhile to do so.